 What is your project concept?
 What are the project goals and objectives?
 What existing assets/resources are available from your organization and from outside your organization?
 Are there existing projects/programs that could be used as a model?
+Are there existing projects/programs that could be used as a model.
 What organizational capacity will be needed to carry out the project?
 Based on this information , summarize the intended Project Approach: Describe the community support and ownership for this project: